swiftly-solution/documentation/docgen/output/events/gameevents/onopencrateinstr.md

 ---

 # OnOpenCrateInstr
-This event is triggered when open_crate_instr is triggered
+This event is triggered when open_crate_instr is triggered.
 ::: tabs
 @tab Lua
 ```lua